KyleAMathews/mutations/architectural-decisions.md

 - Automatic change detection
 - No manual diff tracking needed
 - Efficient dependency tracking

+A key principle is that backend-synced data is treated as immutable.
+The proxy system:
+- Captures all mutation attempts without modifying the underlying data
+- Records changes for later synchronization with the backend
+- Only updates local state once changes are confirmed by the backend
+- Maintains a clean separation between pending and committed states

+This immutability guarantee ensures:
+- Data consistency with the backend
+- Clean rollback of failed mutations
+- Predictable optimistic updates
+- Efficient change tracking without data copying

 ### 2. Transaction Locking
 Our transaction system: